Memeterr/Szakdoga-Info-Bsc-2021/README.md

 # Info

-This is a project for my thesis
+This is the project for my 2021 SZTE IT thesis

-## Install
+## Installation

-First you need to set up the workspace

--   install php 7.4 non-thread safe
--   enable extensions
--   install mongodb PHP extension: https://www.php.net/manual/en/mongodb.installation.windows.php
--   set up a postgresql server
--   you may need to add the postgres \bin directory to your PATH
+-   Clone the repository to local machine

-Run these commands in the cloned/downloaded repo:

--   composer require jenssegers/mongodb
--   composer install
--   npm install
--   npm run dev
--   copy .env.example and rename it to .env
--   create a database
--   in .env file set up the database connection
--   php artisan key:generate
--   php artisan config:cache
--   php artisan migrate
--   php artisan storage:link

-After this you can run a dev server using the following command:
+In the cloned repository, run the following commands:

--   php artisan serve
+-   docker-compose build

+-   docker-compose up

-You can access the website at
+You can access the website at:

 -   localhost:8000

-MongoDB Compass connection string: mongodb://localhost:27017/mqttadmin

 ## IMPORTANT NOTES

--   As of now, the application cannot run without the installation of the SZTE iot gateway (github.com/sed-szeged/iotgateway) - to use the app, you need to start the iot gateway docker images

--   I use a public broker for testing (https://test.mosquitto.org) - host: ws://test.mosquitto.org:8081 - set a username/password before connecting
+-   I used a public broker for testing (https://test.mosquitto.org) - host: ws://test.mosquitto.org:8081 - set a username/password before connecting

 -   To send data to the app through the mosquitto broker, i used MQTTX - host: mqtt://test.mosquitto.org:1883 - set a username/password before connecting

--   Devices stored in mongoDB like this: asd-1 , where 'asd' is the name and the '1' is the dashboard id

-## TODO
+## TODO / FUTURE WORK

 -   When regisering a new user check whether that use already exists - ERROR: duplicate key value violates unique constraint "users_email_unique" DETAIL: Key (email)=(asd@asd.asd) already exists.

 -   images are not loaded in (something with docker, in docker cli storage link can generate: The [/app/public/storage] link has been connected to [/app/storage/app/public].)
 -   could be also that images are not cloned from git repo

--   szakdogába írni: mqttx és használata + dockerized project

--   remove mongodb from project - just comment it out - composer remove jenssegers/mongodb

 -   be able to rename the dashboard name